<iframe src="//www.googletagmanager.com/ns.html?id=GTM-MK28RS" height="0" width="0" style="display:none;visibility:hidden">

 As a result, we’re seeing incredible growth in the c-store industry.
 The global market is expected to grow at a compound annual growth rate (CAGR) of 5.6%, reaching $3.12 trillion by 2028, according to Grand View Research.
 To ensure your company captures a healthy piece of this pie, we have three words to guide your strategy.

-On the other end of the vibe spectrum is Buc-ee’s, a fuel stop + c-store chain in the American South and Midwest that’s big, bright, and in your face.
+Buc-ee’s, a fuel stop + c-store chain in the American South and Midwest, is big, bright, and in your face.
 It even holds the world record for largest convenience store: Its Sevierville location measures 74,707 square feet (6,940 square meters).
-Rather than fine wine and fancy food, Buc-ee’s is known for “Beaver Nuggets” puffed-corn snacks, chopped barbecue sandwiches and really clean restrooms.
+And it’s absolutely beloved by travelers.

-What do these near-opposites have in common?
-University of Houston economist Dietrich Vollrath put his finger on it when explaining the Buc-ee’s phenomenon to Marketplace: “They turned a gas station into a place people go on purpose.”
-A uniquely welcoming vibe inspires loyalty, which in turn means big business.
+“They turned a gas station into a place people go on purpose,” University of Houston economist Dietrich Vollrath said in explaining the Buc-ee’s phenomenon to Marketplace.
+Buc-ee’s dominance as a travel stop has made it phenomenally successful.
 “There’s a million people on the road all the time.
 If you can capture a little piece of that, it makes sense,” Vollrath said.

 2. Convenience